 Tilburg University, Student Development and the Sports Center offer workshops and trainings to manage and prevent the most common problems among students.
 The student psychologists have also selected a number of relevant websites for students who have various personal problems.

-How do I take good care of myself and keep track of my studies?
+How do I keep motivated for my studies?

 Studying requires a lot of self-motivation and some students experience a lack of structure in their days.
 On this website, you will find tips and advice to bring more structure into your day.